solcomining/easyisd/README.md

 2) The Galaxy Harvester `galaxy_id` value for your server.

       In [https://galaxyharvester.net/resource.py/118/leonaore](https://galaxyharvester.net/resource.py/118/leonaore) the `galaxy_id` value is 118 (Finalizer).

-      The `galaxy_id` value is unique per-server.
-Nothing will be submitted unless the user confirms the server name.

 ### Installation
 1) Download the latest zip file release from https://github.com/solcomining/easyisd/releases
 2) Extract the contents of the zip file into a new folder, e.g. `C:\Games\Easyisd`